Why are wage audits conducted?

 How much notice will I get?

 The auditor will contact you to arrange a date.
-The timeframes are flexible and can be adjusted to suit your business.
+The timeframes are generally flexible and can be adjusted to suit your business.
+However, the auditor is required to complete their final report within 4 months of the notification date.

 Can I decline to be audited?